Luming-L/Project/PeakRecall.md

 `-c CUTOFF, --cutoff`
 `-l MINLEN, --min-length`
 `-g MAXGAP, --max-gap`
 Positions with scores higher than certain cutoff (set by `-c`) will be kept.
-If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represent the resolution of the dataset.
+If two nearby regions are both above cutoff but the region in-between is lower, and if the region in-between is small enough (set by `-g`), we will merge the two nearby regions together into a bigger one. `-g` is set as the read length since the read length represents the resolution of the dataset.
 Finally, only peaks larger than a minimum length (set by `-l`) will be reported. `-l` is set as the fragment size _d_ by default.

 Remember the scores in the output from _bdgcmp_ are in -log10 form, so we set `-c 1.301` when we want to select positions with p-value lower than 0.05 (-log10(0.05) = 1.301).
 We set  `-c 1.301`, `-g 75` and `-l 501` here.